 Companies cannot achieve great culture without first defining great culture

-Great culture is more regularly discussed in the context of the residual outcomes attributed to it, not the fundamental objectives that define it.
-Companies regularly seek to improve culture to improve employee retention, increase offer acceptance rates during recruiting and/or raise employee engagement scores (among other metrics), however, none of these metrics speak to the definition of culture.
+Great culture is more regularly discussed in the context of the residual outcomes attributed to culture, not the fundamental objectives that define it.
+Companies regularly attempt to improve culture for better employee retention, increased offer acceptance rates during recruiting and/or to raise employee engagement scores (among other metrics).
+Yet, none of these metrics speak to the definition of their culture.

 Defining the target culture begins with understanding the customer experience that the business wants to provide to its customers.
-This experience should naturally identify behavioral attributes that the company would want to encourage its people to exhibit.
+This experience should naturally identify behavioral attributes that the company needs its people to exhibit.
 These become the basis for defining culture.

 Many dimensions of business operating model contribute to culture.
 The cultural dimensions have markers which exist on continuums.
 Companies need to use this targeted customer experience to define how they want employees to behave in terms of: